Naturally occurring phenols

 In biochemistry, naturally occurring phenols are natural products containing at least one phenol functional group.
 Phenolic compounds are produced by plants and microorganisms.
 Organisms sometimes synthesize phenolic compounds in response to ecological pressures such as pathogen and insect attack, UV radiation and wounding.
-As they are present in food consumed in human diets and in plants used in traditional medicine of several cultures, their role in human health and disease is a subject of research.
-Some phenols are germicidal and are used in formulating disinfectants.
+As they are present in food regularly consumed by humans and in plants used in the traditional medicine systems of several cultures, their role in human health and disease is a subject of research.